kordastilab/ImmunoCluster/README.md

   - Clustering and biological interpretation of the clusters

-  - Differential abundace and differential expression analysis
+  - Differential abundance and differential expression analysis

 # Installation